 Potential effects on the following environmental resources are analyzed in the attached EA: airspace management and usage; noise; safety; air quality; biological resources; land use; socioeconomics; environmental justice and protection of children; cultural resources; hazardous materials and wastes, Environmental Restoration Program (ERP) sites, and toxic substances; and cumulative impacts.
 These resources were identified based on the nature of the Proposed Action as well as through communications with state and federal agencies and review of past environmental documentation.
 Potential effects on these resources are summarized below; these summaries are drawn from the detailed analysis presented in the attached EA.
-Contract ADAIR aircraft operations included in the Proposed Action would be the same under Alternative 1 and Alternative 2; therefore, unless otherwise noted, potential effects from Alternative 1 and Alternative 2 would be the same for all resources evaluated in the EA.
+Contract ADAIR aircraft operations included in the Proposed Action would be the same under Alternative 1 and Alternative 2; therefore, unless otherwise noted, potential effects from Alternative 1 and Alternative 1 and Alternative 1 and resources evaluated in the EA.